 Practical tourist information, how to visit

 * The city of Rouen is associated with the name of Jeanne d’ Arc.
-“Russian Taxi” also offers interesting guided tours from Paris to Normandy with a visit to the city of Rouen.
+We also offer interesting guided tours from Paris to Normandy with a visit to the city of Rouen.